 3 hours.
 A study of the relationship between art and Christianity in the contemporary world.
 Designed primarily for studio art majors.
 Additional course fee is required.

-Prerequisite: either ARTS 382 Twentieth Century Art or ARTS 384 Contemporary Art Forms.
+Prerequisite: either ARTS 382 Twentieth Century Art or ARTS 384 Contemporary Art Forms or department permssion.